 Many offline businesses attempt to capture information about their customers in several ways, such as from the use of personal checks and participation in surveys or customer feedback forms.

 Businesses online also attempt to capture information about online user activity, like using cookies to track the activities of users, which can help them learn about “the buying habits, goals, intentions, and needs [of] large numbers of users.”

 User activity through log files may also be sold from sites to others who want to learn about how people interact with the Web, and with those sites.

 Other systems where information can be collected about consumers might include cellular phone records and digital television systems that enable people to interact with those systems, and the presentation of products and services.

 Microsoft tells us that:

-Users spend a significant amount of time offline and by monitoring such offline activity, an in-depth profile of the user can be obtained which can improve selection and delivery of advertisements.
+Users spend a significant amount of time offline and by monitoring such offline activity, an in-depth profile of the user can be obtained which can improve the selection and delivery of advertisements.

 The disclosed architecture facilitates targeted advertising by employing offline user behavior information.

-Information relating to offline behavior is collected from cell phones, geolocation systems, credit card information, restaurants, grocery stores, etc., and this information is aggregated and employed in connection with selecting and displaying targeted advertising to a user when online so as to increase click-through rate by providing relevant advertisements to the user.
+Information relating to offline behavior is collected from cell phones, geolocation systems, credit card information, restaurants, grocery stores, etc., and this information is aggregated and employed in connection with selecting and displaying targeted advertising to a user when online to increase click-through rate by providing relevant advertisements to the user.